 Thompson weighed the new paper’s evidence against what he had observed and decided that Greenland sharks couldn’t have caused the wounds he had seen.
 For one thing, the water around the British Isles in July, which averages 63 degrees F, is 20 degrees warmer than the temperatures Greenland sharks prefer.

-The ducted-propeller theory wasn’t perfect—it was hard to imagine what would cause a seal to swim close enough to a noisy propeller to get sucked into the intake near the ship’s hull.
-Still, despite the doubts, concern about the harbor seal decline was strong enough that in April 2012 Scotland and the United Kingdom issued official advice to the shipping industry to avoid using ducted propellers near seal conservation areas and during seal breeding season.
+The ducted-propeller theory wasn’t perfect—it was hard to imagine what would cause a seal to swim close enough to a noisy propeller to get sucked into the intake, near the ship’s hull.
+Still, despite the doubts, concern about the harbor seal decline was strong enough that in [TK month, year] Scotland and the United Kingdom issued official advice to the shipping industry to avoid using ducted propellers near seal conservation areas and during seal breeding season.

-Then, on a December morning in 2014, at the grey seal colony on Scotland’s Isle of May, Amanda Bishop, a doctoral candidate at England’s Durham University, saw something that would turn the mystery—and the new shipping policy—on its head: A male grey seal grabbed a recently weaned grey seal pup, dragged it to a nearby freshwater pool, and drowned it.
+Then, on a December morning in [TK], at the grey seal colony on Scotland’s Isle of May, Amanda Bishop, a doctoral candidate at Scotland’s Durham University, saw something that would turn the mystery, and the new shipping policy, on its head: A male grey seal grabbed a recently weaned grey seal pup, dragged it to a nearby freshwater pool, and drowned it.
 When the pup was dead, the adult male tore at it, ripping its skin and gulping down bits of blubber.

 A grey seal colony at pup-weaning time is a chaotic place.
 Mothers stop protecting their young at weaning, so there are a lot of hungry, vulnerable youngsters trying to get their bearings.
 It’s also mating season, so there are lots of aggressive males trying to mate with females newly free of their maternal responsibilities.